oisin/iiop/readme.md

-Small and tight IIOP/GIOP engine written in C.
+Small and tight IIOP/GIOP engine written in C++.

 Some software archaeology here.
 This doesn't compile or build yet - I'm storing it until I can allocate a bit of time to get my C coding back up to snuff.